makccr/wallpapers/readme.md

 In case the seas wasn't for you: explore the cosmos with wallpapers featuring stars, planets, galaxies, and the vast mysteries of the universe.
 Perfect for those inspired by the infinite and the unknown.
 ### 💻 [Windows & MacOS](https://github.com/makccr/wallpapers/tree/master/wallpapers/win-mac)
 The classic default wallpapers from Windows and MacOS—those iconic images we all grew up with.
 Don't be a linux snob.
 Windows and MacOS suck, but they have managed to source some talented artists over the years of development.

-<br><br>

-## 📚 Attributions
-Sources and credits for the images are listed on the [Wiki page]([https://github.com/makccr/wallpapers/wiki](https://github.com/makccr/wallpapers/wiki/%F0%9F%93%9A-Wallpaper-Attribution)).

-🛠️ Still, very much a work in progress—tracking down original sources for random images is more time-consuming than expected.